What to Expect During an Audit

 After the initial audit meeting, the auditors will review the accounting and tax reporting systems to decide how to proceed with the audit.
 In most cases, the auditors work independently.
 However, they may have some questions.
 If you prefer, they can save their questions and ask them at a pre-planned time during the day, or they can ask questions as they arise.

 Sampling the Records

 In most cases, the auditors will propose looking at a sample period of transactions.
 Errors found in the sample are projected over the entire audit period.
 Sampling provides accurate results with significant savings of time and expense for you and the Department.
 The sample period selected will be discussed so you understand how it works.

 Sometimes the auditors will examine all transactions for the entire audit period.
 This is usually done at smaller businesses, or when a sample would not fairly show the activity of the business.

 In addition to using traditional hard-copy (paper) records, our auditors can utilize your electronic records to perform the audit.
 This can be done for the entire audit or a portion of the audit.
 Our ability to use your electronic records improves the accuracy of the audit and can reduce the amount of time spent at your location.
 It may also reduce the amount of paper documents you will need to gather for the audit.

 Audit Results Meeting

 After the auditors are finished examining your records, they will meet with you to go over the results.
 In this meeting, they will give you copies of their work papers detailing any overpayments or additional tax due.
 You should review these work papers closely and if you have questions, or believe an error has been made, please discuss this with the auditors.
-We know it is possible the auditors may have made an incorrect tax determination on a particular transaction.
 If you need time to gather additional documentation, you can establish a mutually agreeable date when the information is to be furnished.
 Providing all necessary information to the auditor in a timely manner helps resolve most, if not all, questions before the audit is issued.